-Next is arguably the most important step: testing your website for mobile-friendliness.
-The simplest way to do this is to use Google's Mobile Friendly Test.
-Once you publish your website, you can pop in your URL and Google will run a test with its "Googlebot smartphone."
+Here comes arguably the most critical step: testing your website for mobile friendliness.
+The simplest way to do this is to use Google's Mobile-Friendly Test.
+Once you publish your website, you can pop in your URL, and Google will run a test with its "Googlebot smartphone."

 You'll get a rating, in addition to the option to click through and see if there were any page loading issues.
-Here, you will be given a full list of pages with the load errors that showed up.
+Here, you will get a complete list of pages with the load errors that showed up.

-Real life testing.
-Using a real device gives you the most accurate way of gauging how your mobile site will respond in reality.
-Grab as many different devices as you can and visit your website on them: iPhone and Samsung smartphones, iPads, Tablets, etc.
+Real-life testing.
+Using an actual device gives you the most accurate way of gauging how your mobile site will respond in reality.
+Grab as many different devices as you can and visit your website on them: iPhone and Samsung smartphones, iPads, tablets, etc.

 When you do so, keep a checklist in mind:

-- How does the website look on each device?
-Great, or less-so?
+How does the website look on each device?
+Great, or not-so-great?

-- Are there any bugs?
-Which devices, and what kind?
+Are there any bugs?
+On which devices, and what kind?

-- Is the UX friendly?
-Are you able to easily tap the button you want without suffering from "fat thumb" syndrome?
+Is the UX friendly enough?
+For example, can you easily tap the button you want without suffering from "fat thumb" syndrome?

 Of course, there are many devices out there – cost and time investment can make it impossible to test them all.
 If that's your case, use the tools linked to above or try out emulators or simulators – anything within your resources to ensure mobile-friendliness.